About Organics and Heritage Breeds

 Grass Fed Meats

-According to the USDA, beef, bison, lamb and goats can be labeled as grass fed if they forage on a diet of grass, legumes, and grain crops in their vegetative, ore-grain state.
+According to the USDA, beef, bison, lamb, and goats can be labeled as grass-fed if they forage on a diet of grass, legumes, and grain crops in their vegetative or grain state.
 They must be allowed pasture to roam.
+This is a voluntary marketing claim that must be supported by documentation.
+Third-party certification is strongly encouraged to ensure transparency.

 Free Range

-The USDA designates that free range poultry be allowed access to the outdoors as alternatives to battery cages and barn floors but there is no requirement that they be given access to pasture.
-Free-range chicken eggs, however, have no legal definition in the United States.
-There is no legal standard for free range meats.
+The USDA designates that free-range poultry be allowed access to the outdoors as an alternative to battery cages and barn floors, but there is no requirement that they be given access to pasture.
+Free-range chicken eggs, however, do not have a legal definition in the United States.
+There is no legal standard for free-range meat.

 Cage Free